jbcodeforce/aws-messaging-samples/docs/activemq.md

 1. An **IAM administrator** who manages security within an AWS account, specifically IAM users, roles and security policies.
 This administrator has full access to CloudWatch logs and CloudTrail for API usage auditing.
 The IAM policy uses action on "mq:" prefix, and possible resources are `broker` and `configuration`.
 1. An **MQ service administrator**, manages the MQ brokers and configuration via the AWS Console, AWS CLI or APIs.
 This administrator should be able to define brokers and configurations, networking access controls, security groups, and may be anything related to consumer and producer apps.
 He/she should have access to CloudWatch Logs and CloudTrail logs too.
 An administrator needs to signin to amazon api and get the [permissions to act on the broker](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/security-api-authentication-authorization.html#security-permissions-required-to-create-broker) and the underlying EC2 instances.
 1. Developer defining queue, topics, and get broker URL and credentials.
-Developer users can be define in external active directory or in broker configuration file.
+Developer users can be defined in external active directory or in broker configuration file.

 Amazon MQ management operations like creating, updating and deleting brokers require IAM credentials and are not integrated with LDAP.